Teen sleep: Why is your teen so tired?

 Too little sleep

 Most teens need about nine hours of sleep a night — and sometimes more — to maintain optimal daytime alertness.
 But few teens actually get that much sleep regularly, thanks to factors such as part-time jobs, early-morning classes, homework, extracurricular activities, social demands, and use of computers and other electronic gadgets.
-More than 90 percent of teens in a recent study published in the Journal of School Health reported sleeping less than the recommended nine hours a night.
-In the same study, 10 percent of teens reported sleeping less than six hours a night.

 See more In-depth